Visiting Policy during the ongoing COVID-19 pandemic

 - Visitors must not visit the care home if they are unwell or if they or any other member of their household have any symptoms of coronavirus.

-- Indoor visits will be limited to five named constant visitors.
-A maximum of two visitors can visit at the same time indoors, or they can arrange to come separately.
+- Indoor visits will be limited to named visitors.
+National guidance no longer limits the number of visitors an individual can have in one day.
+However, to continue to manage visits safely we will continue to adopt the following principles: a maximum of two visitors can visit at the same time indoors, or they can arrange to come separately.
 Service users can have a maximum of two visitors in any given day.
 Other friends and family can visit outdoors.
-Outdoor visits are also subject to a maximum of two visitors, at any time.
+We would also ask however that outdoor visits are subject to a maximum of two visitors, at any time, unless agreement is given in special circumstances.
 It is possible for children to visit; however, we would ask friends and family to consider this carefully and discuss this with the home manager.
 Unless below pre-school age children will be counted toward the maximum number of visitors and will be required to adhere to the same infection prevention measures as adult visitors.
 This will include wearing PPE, testing and social distancing.

 - Visits will be pre-arranged and will last for a pre-agreed amount of time.
 These arrangements are in place to ensure we can regulate the number of visits taking place and clean equipment such as tables and chairs between visits.